What is this document about? (9-minutes read)

 One-on-ones are as much yours as they are mine—maybe even more yours.
 Use them to share your ideas, aspirations, and thoughts.
 Ask for my help, give me feedback, or bring up anything else on your mind.
 If you have any ideas about what we can improve, change, etc. please let me know.

-I consider what you tell me on 1-1s as confidential, unless I am legally obliged to act on it, of course, or if we agree to share some topic with our colleagues.
+I consider what you tell me on 1-1s as confidential, unless I am legally obliged to act on it, or if we agree to share some topic with our colleagues.

 Continuous feedback